 - Other performance measures as agreed to with the General Manager

-- The board regularly communicates information to the owners of the utilities on its value and performance.
+- The Board regularly communicates information to the ratepayers of the utilities on its value and performance.

-- The board strives for continual improvement.
-The board conducts a self-assessment and reviews its by-laws annually.
+- The Board strives for continual improvement and conducts a self-assessment and reviews its by-laws annually.

-- Commissioners prepare for meetings by reading agendas and handouts prior to meetings.
-They participate at each meeting with pertinent questions, comments and actions to achieve the board’s purpose as stated above.
+- Commissioners prepare for meetings by reading agendas and handouts prior to all meetings.
+They participate at each meeting with pertinent questions, comments and actions to achieve the Board’s purpose as stated above.

 - Commissioners demonstrate loyalty to NPU and the Board.
-They do not share confidential information outside the Board.
+They do not share confidential information outside of Board meetings.

 - Commissioners understand the relationship between the NPU General Manager and his staff.
 They support the General Manager and his staff with daily operations.

-- Commissioners’ actions enhance NPU’s public image and the Board’s public image.
+- Commissioners’ actions enhance the image of NPU and the Board.

-- Commissioners are knowledgeable about the City of Norwich conflict of interest policy.
-The Board complies with City of Norwich requirements of Conflict of Interest.
+- Commissioners are familiar with the City of Norwich Ethics Ordinance.
+The Board will attend training and comply with City of Norwich Ethics requirements.

 Delegations to the General Manager